stereobooster/zipper/Readme.md

 ## Next

 - I still a bit fuzzy on how exactly `Mem` works.
-I get general idea, but when I tried to implement PwZ without memoization table I got confused.
+I get general idea, but when I tried to implement PwZ without memoization table and I got confused.
 So probably it makes sense to continue improving vizaulization for `Mem`
   - As soon as I will understand it better I can implement PwZ without memoization table
 - I want to experiment with [Conjuctive grammar](https://github.com/stereobooster/derp/blob/main/docs/Conjunctive%20grammar.md), [REwLA](https://github.com/stereobooster/derp/blob/main/docs/Regular%20expressions%20with%20lookahead.md) or [PEG](https://github.com/stereobooster/derp/blob/main/docs/PEG.md) parsing with zippers
-  - Conjuctive should be possible, because `&` behaves same as `|` (`Alt`) except it matched only if all branches are matched
+  - `Conjuctive` should be possible, because `&` behaves same as `|` (`Alt`) except it matched only if all branches are matched
-  - REwLA is problematic because lookahed can "spill" over the current tree.
+  - `REwLA` is problematic because lookahed can "spill" over the current tree.
 I'm not sure what to do about it
     - I can "bubble up" lookahed node in the tree
     - Or maybe I can put it in `Mem` somehow
-  - PEG
+  - `PEG`
     - [Reference paper](https://arxiv.org/pdf/1808.08893.pdf) is confuising
-    - If I would be able to implement `REwLA` I can use is to parse PEF
+    - If I would be able to implement `REwLA` I can use is to parse `PEG`
 - I wonder if it is possible to modify PwZ to produce [Shared Packed Parse Forest](https://lark-parser.readthedocs.io/en/latest/_static/sppf/sppf.html) instead of list of trees
 - Need to investigate how to improve parse error message.
 So it would be something like: in position `N` expected `M` and instead found `L`
 - Extend "Grammar grammar" to support `Ign` and `Lex`

 ### Small bugs and unsorted noted

-- add code splitting
 - vizualization
   - add ability to collapse graph by click on node
     - show mem graph (collapsed by default)